pankajpuri/spalkTechTest/README.md

 ### Getting Started
 To run this programme you need
 - Visual Studio Code.
-- You can download VSCode using following link [VSCODE](https://code.visualstudio.com/download)
+- You can download VSCode using the following link [VSCODE](https://code.visualstudio.com/download)

 ### Prerequisites